siddhp1/Messenger/README.md

 # Messenger

 WAN messenger application that can be hosted on an external server.
-Users that install the client and connect with the server to direct message other users or participate in global chat.
+Users can install the client and connect with the server to direct message other users or participate in global chat.
 Built with Java and packaged with Maven for a high school (grade 11) computer science final project.

 ## Table of Contents